The Anthony Joseph Drexel Biddle, Jr. Lecture on International Studies

 2018 Biddle Lecture

 The Honorable Brian A. Nichols gave the 2018 Anthony J. Drexel Biddle, Jr. Lecture on International Studies, on Tuesday, March 27, 2018 at the Nasher Museum of Art Auditorium at 5pm.
 Ambassador Nichols is former US Ambassador to Peru.
 In addition, he was Principal Deputy Assistant Secretary of State for International Narcotics Law (INL) Enforcement Affairs, directing INL programs in Afghanistan, Pakistan, Europe, and Asia.
 Other international posts have included US embassies in El Salvador, Mexico, Colombia, and Indonesia, as well as oversight of programs in the Middle East, Asia and Europe.
 Ambassador Nichols is the recipient of the 2011 Presidential Meritorious Service Award, Six Superior Honor Awards, and multiple other Department of State awards.
-His talk will be:
+His talk was entitled:

 "For Reasons Which Are Not Immediately Clear: